stuartellis/sve-personal-website/content/articles/just-task-runner.md

 end
 ```

-This means that you may run a task by entering _.j_ followed by the name of the recipe:
+This means that you run a task in the _justfile_ by entering _.j_ followed by the name of the recipe:

 ```shell
 .j system-info